CshCyberhawks/SwoLib/README.md

 - Custom odometry - takes in encoder data from each individual wheel and calculates robot position.
 This is more accurate than an accelerometer, however, cannot detect any external stresses (ie driving into a wall) and thus is recommended to be used solely in autonomous.
 - Wheel speed normalization
 - PID based drift correction for both positional and angular drift (using a NavX gyro and our custom position tracking odometry)
+- Integration with Field2d widget to display robot position on the field in Shuffleboard
+- Automatic resetting of odometry with Limelight and AprilTag fiducials

 ### Autonomous: